International auxiliary language: Internet age

 All of the auxlangs with a surviving speaker community seem to have benefited from the advent of the Internet, Esperanto more than most.
 The CONLANG mailing list was founded in 1991; in its early years discussion focused on international auxiliary languages.
-As people interested in artistic languages and engineered languages grew to be the majority of the list members, and flame-wars between proponents of particular auxlangs irritated these members, a separate AUXLANG mailing list was created in 1997, which has been the primary venue for discussion of auxlangs since then.
+As people interested in artistic languages and engineered languages grew to be the majority of the list members, and flame-wars between proponents of particular auxlangs irritated these members, the separate AUXLANG mailing list was created in 1997, which has been the primary venue for discussion of auxlangs since then.
 Besides giving the existing auxlangs with speaker communities a chance to interact rapidly online as well as slowly through postal mail or more rarely in personal meetings, the Internet has also made it easier to publicize new auxlang projects, and a handful of these have gained a small speaker community, including Kotava (published in 1978), Lingua Franca Nova (1998), Slovio (1999), Interslavic (2006), Pandunia (2007), Sambahsa (2007), Lingwa de Planeta (2010), and Globasa (2019).